ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 is often difficult to spot such errors because one tends to see in a program what he expects to see rather than what is there.

-Another method that'is extremely useful in providing clues as to the nature and location of the bug or bugs is tracing.
+Another method that is extremely useful in providing clues as to the nature and location of the bug or bugs is tracing.
 In BASIC this tracing may be accomplished by inserting superfluous PRINT statements at various places in your program to print the values of some of the intermediate quantities.
 When